s-yux/Web-Tech-Training-Main-Proj-2/README.md

 ## Description

-1. Portfolio Website - Main content is about creating an aesthetically pleasing webpage to showcase a portfolio.
+1. Portfolio Website - An aesthetically pleasing webpage to showcase a portfolio.